 • Webster Industries A Spanish Version Case Study Help can take up add-on company in order to offer traditional stuff of Japan in a committed restaurant areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old people and women.
+• Introduction of appealing schemes for old individuals and females.

-• Introduction of complimentary card of membership to offer plan of special deal to its devoted clients.
+• Intro of complimentary card of subscription to use package of special deal to its loyal clients.

-Structure of local center for training particularly to train local personnel.
+Structure of local center for training especially to train local staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|